-Introducing digital identity would provide Canadians with safe and secure ways to manage and protect their ID online, including on their mobile devices.
-They’ll take control of their personal information in a way that offers data protection, allowing them to choose what information is shared and with whom.
+Introducing digital identity in Canada would provide people with safe and secure ways to manage and protect their ID online, including on their mobile devices.
+They’ll take control of their personal information in a way that offers digital identity verification as well as data protection, allowing them to choose what information is shared and with whom.

 Before we get there, we need to tackle certain challenges.
 Having spent the last several years exploring how Interac can move digital ID forward, I’m certain we can overcome them.
 (Update: Interac acquires SecureKey digital ID services for Canada: Five things you need to know.)

 To help fuel that conversation, I’ve identified three of the major opportunities that digital ID brings, the obstacles we need to overcome in order to seize those opportunities — and some thoughts on how we can navigate the challenges.

 Opportunity 1: Critical-mass adoption of digital ID could make it more difficult for criminals to commit identity theft

 Challenge 1: Canadians understand the convenience that digital IDs would bring, but they worry it won’t offer the same data protection as traditional, physical documents.

 According to Trust and Identity in a Digital World, a survey that Interac conducted, when we presented Canadians with scenarios where digital versions of passports, driver’s licences and health cards could be used, the vast majority (86 per cent) felt that the digital version was more convenient than the physical version in at least one case.
 However, nearly two-thirds (65 per cent) fear that a digital ID would be at a greater risk of theft than a physical ID.

 Obviously, we have some work to do in order to address those assumptions.
 Digital IDs can offer greater cyber security and data protection than physical documents, but there’s a knowledge gap that we must overcome.

 For some people the superior security of digital ID can be a counterintuitive idea, but let’s take a moment to think about the inherent risks of physical ID documents.